castlelemongrab/parlance/README.md

 Installation and Configuration
 ------------------------------

+You'll need at least Node.js v8.17.0 (Carbon LTS) to run Parlance – although we recommend using the latest available stable version (currently v14.2.0).

 First, run `npm install -g @castlelemongrab/parlance` to fetch the software and all required dependencies.
 After installation completes, run `parlance` to see usage information.
-You'll need Node.js version ten or higher.

 Then, log in to Parler using an ordinary web browser.
 Use your browser's development tools and/or cookie storage interface to find Parler's `MST`